-Despite the fact that the earliest reference of the "Selected Publications" dates back from 1999, it is important to mention that earlier, at the first World Wide Web Conference in 1994, Berners-Lee explicitly exposes, for the first time, the question of web semantics (Berners-Lee, 1994; Shadbolt, Hall, & Berners-Lee, 2006, p.
-96).
-It is, however, after 1998 that the term Semantic Web begins to be referred to more often in scientific articles.
+Despite the fact that the earliest reference of the "Selected Publications" dates back from 1999, it is important to mention that earlier, at the first World Wide Web Conference in 1994, Berners-Lee explicitly exposes, for the first time, the question of web semantics (Berners-Lee,

+1994; Shadbolt, Hall, Berners-Lee, 2006, p.96).
+It is, however, after 1998 that the term Semantic Web begins to be referred more often in scientific papers.
-The corpus was subjected to a comparative analysis based on three categories: (i) the descriptive characteristics (ii) the structural basis, and (iii) the goals and functionalities.
-These categories correspond to the following questions:

-- 1. What can be understood by SW?

-- 2. What is necessary to make the SW a reality?

-- 3. What are the goals of the SW?
+The corpus was subjected to a comparative analysis based on three categories: i) the descriptive characteristics, ii) the structural basis and iii) the goals and functionalities.
+These categories correspond to the following questions: i) what can be understood by Semantic Web, ii) what is necessary to make the Semantic Web a reality and iii) what are the goals of the Semantic Web?

-During the preanalysis of the documents, a hypothesis was constructed, according to which the concept of the SW would have evolved over time, in order to follow the current trends and adapt to the technological and informational constructs that have derived from the original ideas and framework.
+During the pre-analysis of the documents a hypothesis was constructed, according to which the concept of the Semantic Web would have evolved over time, in order to follow the current trends and adapt to the technological and informational constructs that have derived from the original ideas and framework.
 This idea is supported by Marcondes (2012, p.
-26), that says that there is a "significant change from the original proposal" from a "web of meanings" to a "data web," regarding W3C's "much more realistic view" presented by W3C in 2010.
+26), that says that there is a "significant change from the original proposal" from a "web of meanings" to a "data web", regarding W3C's "much more realistic view" presented by W3C in 2010.

 The first phase of our analysis corresponded to the systematization of the recording units (Bardin, 2011, p.
 134; Kuckartz, 2014, p.
-44), according to the three categories considered (that is, the descriptive characteristics, the structural basis, and the goals/functionalities), based on which the analysis was carried out.
+44), according to the three categories considered (i.e. the descriptive characteristics, the structural basis, and the goals/functionalities), based on which the analysis was carried out.
 In a second phase, a categorization by corpus (Bardin, 2011, p.
 149) was carried out, leading to the constitution of the groups and the definition of their respective conceptual titles, all done after the analysis of the recording units considered in each category.
-Further, as a visual aid, a temporal analysis (Yin, 2014, pp. 150-152) was chosen for the correct understanding of how those units deployed with time.
+Further, as a visual aid, a temporal analysis (Yin, 2014, pp. 150-152) was chosen for the correct understanding on how those units deployed with time.
 The methodology applied implied building analytical-theoretical categories (Kuckartz, 2014, p.
 41), systematized in Figure 1.